 Boost Your Dutch is an innovative method, which has been specifically developed to help internationals overcome the hurdles of getting to grips with the Dutch language.

-To explain the approach further, we are proud to present our new and free E-BOOK, which details the 5 principles of Boost Your Dutch:
+To explain the approach further, we are proud to present our new E-BOOK, which details the 5 principles of Boost Your Dutch:

 - Remain close to English language skills to accelerate learning

 - Helicopter view, including: context, positioning & interaction

 - International mind set & expressions, that internationals are likely to use

 - Native knowledge + essential Dutch grammar to enhance understanding

 - Incorporate the results of detailed topics into the bigger picture.

 You are invited to put their meaning into action by completing several exercises to experience the advantages of this special approach yourself!

 The book, published on the 19th of March 2018, is now ready for you to DOWNLOAD…